 Montgomery County Nursing Home Malnutrition Lawyers

 Reputable Lawyers Vigorously Defend the Rights of Nursing Home Residents Suffering from Malnutrition in Montgomery County and Bucks County, PA

 Checking a loved one into a nursing home is often one of the more difficult decisions that a person will ever have to make.
 In most cases, you choose nursing home care because your loved one is no longer able to safely live on their own, and you want to make sure that their basic needs are met by a team of trained and compassionate professionals.
 Unfortunately, nursing home abuse runs rampant in Pennsylvania and the rest of the United States when nursing home staff members neglect their legal duty to provide care that meets the most basic of resident needs—ensuring that patients receive proper nutrition.

 Even when malnutrition in nursing home residents is not caused by outright abuse—in the form of withholding food—when malnutrition goes unchecked, your loved one may suffer from serious and long-lasting medical complications.
 Our skilled nursing home abuse prevention lawyers are here to stop nursing home malnutrition in its tracks and make sure your loved one gets the compensation necessary to treat any resulting medical problems and hold the nursing home fully accountable for its negligent care.

 At Rubin, Glickman, Steinberg & Gifford P.C., we are passionate about stopping unconscionable nursing home abuse in general and making sure your loved ones are safe and well-nourished.
 Our team of skilled nursing home abuse lawyers has built its strong reputation in the community through our dedication to hard work, client service, and exceptional legal representation.
-If your loved one is suffering from malnutrition or other forms of nursing home abuse in Blue Bell, PA or the surrounding communities, our skilled nursing home abuse lawyers are here to help.
+If your loved one is suffering from malnutrition or other forms of nursing home abuse in Pennsylvania, our skilled nursing home abuse lawyers are here to help.
 Call or contact us today to see how we can help in your case.